KanteronSystems/blogen/site/content/post/2020-03-23-platform-covid19.md

 Kanteron Systems has adapted its platform, which integrates medical imaging (PACS-RIS), digital pathology (WSI), clinical genomics (PCR and NGS data analysis workflows).
 It also creates automatic technical reports for precision medicine with fully integrated QC and LIMS procedures.
 All this patient-centric data can be easily integrated in HIS/EMR systems and use HL7 standard protocols.

+[Data integration and interoperability is crucial](https://arstechnica.com/tech-policy/2020/04/how-hospital-it-challenges-are-holding-back-covid-19-testing-efforts/) in events like this pandemic:

+> A [Nature investigation](https://www.nature.com/articles/d41586-020-01068-3) has revealed that a number of academic labs capable of performing COVID-19 tests are operating well below capacity.
+Nature's reporting suggests that incompatible IT systems are significant reasons for this mismatch.

 Applications:

 - Increased prevention: It allows some healthcare workers to work remotely (teleradiology, telepathology, and telegenomics), preventing contagions and unnecessary reduction of needed healthcare personnel.